Netflix This Week: 23 New Titles, Chicago 7 Movie - The TV Answer Man!

-Netflix this week (October 11-17) plans to add tk new TV shows and movies to its streaming lineup, including 14 originals.
+Netflix this week (October 11-17) plans to add 23 new TV shows and movies to its streaming lineup, including 14 originals.

 The new titles will include The Trial of the Chicago 7 (pictured above), a Netflix original dramatic film about the seven anti-war activists who were tried in 1969 for conspiracy to riot during the 1968 Democratic Convention in Chicago.
 The cast includes Sacha Baron Cohen (Borat) as Abbie Hoffman and Jeremy Strong (Succession) as Jerry Rubin.